danielhrisca/asammdf/doc/gui.rst

-Ctrl+I       Insert cursor comment  Insert a visual vertical line and comment at the current cursor position [6]_ Ctrl+P       Physical               Toggle physical representation of integer channels Ctrl+S       Save plot channels     Save channels from current active subplot in a new MF4 file Ctrl+Shift+S Save all channels      Save all channels from all sub-plots in a new MF4 file Shift+C      Cascade sub-plots      Cascade the sub plots
+Ctrl+I       Insert cursor comment  Insert a visual vertical line and comment at the current cursor position [6]_ Ctrl+P       Physical               Toggle physical representation of integer channels Ctrl+S       Save plot channels     Save channels from current active subplot in a new MF4 file Ctrl+Shift+S Save all channels      Save all channels from all sub-windows in a new MF4 file Shift+C      Cascade sub-windows      Cascade the sub plots
-Shift+Alt+F  Toggle frames          Will toggle the sub plots MDI window frames Shift+L      Toggle channel list    Will toggle the channel tree for the current opened file Shift+T      Tile sub-plots         Tiles sub-plots in a grid Shift+V      Tile vertically        Tiles sub-plots vertically [3]_ Shift+H      Tile horizontally      Tiles sub-plots horizontally [3]_
+Shift+Alt+F  Toggle frames          Will toggle the sub plots MDI window frames Shift+L      Toggle channel list    Will toggle the channel tree for the current opened file Shift+T      Tile sub-windows         Tiles sub-windows in a grid Shift+V      Tile vertically        Tiles sub-windows vertically [3]_ Shift+H      Tile horizontally      Tiles sub-windows horizontally [3]_
 ============ ====================== ================================================================================================================